AVAnnotate Glossary

 AV Items: AV items in AVAnnotate refer to audiovisual moving-image or sound artifacts.
 In AVAnnotate, annotations are associated with timestamps that correspond to these time-based artifacts.
 AVAnnotate does not store AV items.
 If AV items are freely available online and playable, they can be referenced as links in an AVAnnotate project.
 Users may still create and display indexable, time-stamped annotations for Offline Media that cannot be referenced online for privacy, copyright, or other reasons (such as the lack of a digital asset).
 In these cases, a media player will not appear on the published page, but the annotations will appear.

 Event: The Event refers to any occasion that the project creator seeks to present to an audience.
 Events are a central conceptual element of a project and could comprise a single or multiple AV files, which may be optionally associated with annotations.
 Events might include a conference of different panels and speakers or, more typically, a single speaker’s presentation.
 In some scholarly use cases, an event could include different versions of a poet reading her poetry.
-In each case, the project creator determines the scope and defintion of their “events.”
+In each case, the project creator determines the scope and definition of their “events.”

 Index: The index is a set of auto-generated pages that organizes and visualizes tag groups and tags across the project, allowing users to search, filter, and compare annotations, tags, and tag groups.

-Pages: Pages are the building blocks of a project, and are either auto-generated or custom generated.
+Pages: Pages are the building blocks of a project, and are either auto-generated or custom-generated.

 Project: The published project comprises a home page, internal page(s), and an index (if tags are present).